bakano98/Makerthon-2022/README.md

 # Credits
 Credits to @jerome-neo for doing up the dashboard and helping out with the styling.

-Credits to Shaun for coming up with the medical resources Credits to Rachelle for doing up the art, and coming up with the overall UI design for the app.
+Credits to Shaun for coming up with the medical resources

+Credits to Rachelle for doing up the art (all the Moodals!), and coming up with the overall UI design for the app.

 Also special thanks to Flaticon (https://www.flaticon.com/), where we used some of their icons for our bottom tabs.